MBAS89/uniti-price-tool/README.md

 7. **"The primary unit or the convert to unit does not belong to the Volume category"**
    This error occurs when either the `primaryUnit` or the `toUnit` parameter provided to `unitiCalculator` does not belong to the Volume category.

+8. **"Wrong unit type types examples: (Distance, Area, Mass, Volume) pick one!"**
+   This error occurs when the `unitsCategory` parameter value provided to `unitiCalculator` does not match any category name.

+##
+`allUnitsBasedOnCategory` returns strings with error message if input validation fails.
+These error messages help you identify and resolve issues with your input parameters.
+Here are the possible error messages and their explanations:

+* **"Wrong units Category types examples: (Distance, Area, Mass, Volume) pick one!"**
+   This error occurs when the `category` parameter value provided to `allUnitsBasedOnCategory` does not match any category name.

-Make sure to handle these error messages appropriately in your code to ensure smooth execution and accurate results from `unitiCalculator`.
+Make sure to handle these error messages appropriately in your code to ensure smooth execution and accurate results from `unitiCalculator` or `allUnitsBasedOnCategory`.

 ## Contribution
 Contributions are welcome!
 Feel free to submit issues or pull requests.